bkcno/UCB_DataViz_HW/14_HW_JavaScript/README.md

 # 14 | Project - JavaScript and DOM Manipulation

-* Step 1: Automatic Table and Date Search:
+## Step 1: Automatic Table and Date Search>

- - Create a HTML web page utilizing UFO dataset gathered, and populate a table to the web page.
+ * Create a HTML web page utilizing UFO dataset gathered, and populate a table to the web page.

-* Step 2: Multiple Search Categories:
+## Step 2: Multiple Search Categories

-- Create multiple `input` tags and/or select dropdowns, which allows user to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+ * Create multiple `input` tags, which allows user to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

   1. `date/time`
   2. `city`